-Results: A total of 730 medical records were analyzed from which monotherapy was applied in 237 hospitalizations.
+Results: A total of 730 medical records were analyzed, from which monotherapy was applied in 237 hospitalizations.
 The average length of hospitalization was 17 days with an average cost 16.877 CZK in patients with monotherapy.
 The average length of stay with polytherapy was 37.7 days with an average cost CZK 45 123 per in-patient stay.
 The shortest length of stay with monotherapy of atypical antipsychotic drugs was in patients treated by paliperidone (13.9 days, mean daily dose 8.6 mg; mean inpatient cost CZK 18 582 ), further by clozapine (15.5 days, average daily dose of 351mg , mean inpatient cost CZK 18 876), by olanzapine (16.4 days , average 19.6mg daily, mean inpatient cost CZK 20307) by amisulpiride (17.2 days, average daily dose 474.8 mg, mean inpatient cost CZK 16 357), by risperidone (17.7 days, mean daily dose 3.6 mg , mean inpatient cost CZK 20 254).

 Conclusion: The shortest length of stay was for olanzapine, paliperidone, amisupliride.
 The lowest hospital cost in monotherapy was in the case of treatment with amisulpiride.